Looking for a list of the most famous landmarks in Spain?

 What’s more, Spain is one of the sunniest countries in Europe, experiencing almost 3,000 hours of sunshine per year and some of the mildest weather.
 You could realistically take a trip to its golden coasts nearly year-round.

 If you’re longing to visit the most famous landmarks of Spain, look no further than this guide.
-Every entry on the list is guaranteed to be more unforgettable than the last, so don’t miss out on these Spain Landmarks. !Vamanos!
+Every entry on the list is guaranteed to be more unforgettable than the last, so don’t miss out on these 29 amazing Spain Landmarks. !Vamanos!

 Famous Landmarks in Spain

-La Sagrada Familia
+1. La Sagrada Familia

 It was designed by the eccentric Catalan architect Antoni Gaudi, and ground broke for the 560-feet tall Roman Catholic basilica all the way back in 1882.
 La Sagrada Familia has been under construction ever since, as Gaudi died in an unfortunate accident in 1926, with less than a quarter of the project complete.

 Thankfully, Gaudi’s untimely death didn’t stop the basilica’s development; it has continually grown by leaps and bounds in the near-century since his passing.
-When you visit, marvel at the detailing on its towering spires and gothic carvings in its facade.
-Then wander inside and take a seat in the chapel to truly take in the splendor of its vaulted ceiling and stained-glass windows.
+When you visit, marvel at the detailing on its towering spires and gothic carvings in its façade.
+Then wander inside and take a seat in the chapel to truly take in the splendour of its vaulted ceiling and stained-glass windows.
 More than 130 years in the making, there must be something special about this World UNESCO Heritage Site, so book your tickets online to avoid the rush at the door.

-Spain – Historical Sites: The Aqueduct of Segovia
+2. Spain – Historical Sites: The Aqueduct of Segovia

 For the next entry, we have to journey back to the Bronze Age.
 The Aqueduct of Segovia is one of Spain’s most historical monuments and one of the few remaining relics from Roman times.
 Although the exact date of its construction remains a mystery, it was erected sometime around the 1st century.
 Either way, it was an amazing feat of engineering for its time, built to carry water from the Frio river 11 miles away.